 In 2010 the Department of Biostatistics began allocating staff biostatistician time to projects using hourly billing based on a core-standard 1,500 billable hour work year.
-A change was made in July 2014 to further enhance the culture of collaboration and support academically productive partnerships wherein all biostatistics staff and faculty effort would be billed directly to each project as a percentage of salary and fringe benefit expenses.
-In addition, a scientific resource fee of $8,300 per 100% annual FTE (faculty and staff combined) would be billed to each project for allowable costs related to providing cutting-edge biostatistics support.
-Changes were made to the model and some costs were reduced related to providing this service thereby reducing the overall costs with the new rate.
+A change was made in July 2014 to enhance the culture of collaboration further and support academically productive partnerships wherein all biostatistics staff and faculty effort would be billed directly to each project as a percentage of salary and fringe benefit expenses.
+In addition, a scientific resource fee per 100% annual FTE (faculty and staff combined) would be billed to each project for allowable costs related to providing cutting-edge biostatistics support.
+Changes were made to the model, and some costs were reduced related to providing this service, thereby reducing the overall costs with the new rate.

-The Department of Biostatistics faces real challenges in supporting personnel costs to meet the demands from other departments and centers, and the School of Medicine created a model described here that allows the costs to be recovered from the sources requesting the assistance.
-The Scientific Resource Fee is calculated annually and implemented on August 1 each year.
-It is then billed using the Core Ordering and Reporting Enterprise System (CORES) which generates monthly invoices for the client.
-The current Scientific Resource Fee is $8,300 per 100% FTE per year for internal Vanderbilt investigators and is in addition to the faculty and staff percent-effort salary and fringe benefit charges.
+The Department of Biostatistics faces real challenges in supporting personnel costs to meet the demands from other departments and centers.
+The School of Medicine created a model described here that allows the costs to be recovered from the sources requesting the assistance.
+The Scientific Resource Fee is calculated annually and is implemented typically at the beginning of a fiscal year.
+It is then billed using the VUMC iLab system, which generates monthly invoices for the client.
+Effective October 1, 2021, the Scientific Resource Fee is $7,980 per 100% FTE per year for internal Vanderbilt investigators.
+It is in addition to the faculty and staff percent-effort salary and fringe benefit charges.

 Grant Proposal Budget Justification

 The following text may be used for grants where a statistician's time is part of the budget as a percent effort: